AbendGithub/minesweeper/README.md

 # minesweeper

+## Notes

+Api is documented in swagger.
+It can be accessed through the base URL: https://vast-taiga-54811.herokuapp.com/
+Summary:
+To create a new game -> POST /games
+Send actions to a game -> PUT /games/<game_id>

 ## Decisions

 - As the project was meant to be small, flask was the natural choice over django.